 Of course, that is easier said than done.
 The actuality of running a business on the road is fraught with challenges that freelancers like us need to overcome.
 But it is possible, and actually not that difficult.

-As a preface to these tips it is worth noting that your income level and organisational skills will affect how easy it is for you to travel and work on the road.
+As a preface to these tips it is worth noting that your income level and organizational skills will affect how easy it is for you to travel and work on the road.
 However, even with a low budget, I assure you it is still possible to work remotely if you follow this hard-earned advice.

 I’ve been travelling the world for the last 5 years straight, all whilst running an online-based freelance business.
 As well as freelancing myself, I’ve hired and employed dozens of other freelancers to help out on various projects.
 I know what it’s like to be both the freelancer and the client, and I’ve done it all whilst hopping from one country to another.